How Cell Line Development Technology has Advanced Over the Years

 - 1930s – Work on cell culture devices helps to develop the first subculture of cell lines, paving the way for…

-This final piece to the puzzle would permanently change the way cell cultures were considered.
+This final piece to the puzzle would permanently change the way cultured cells were considered.

 Cell Cultures Become Cell Lines